BATS-TOI/.github/profile/README.md

 # digiYO
 - Bridging the physical and virtual
-- Bringing the sport with the social communities
+- Bridging the sport to the social communities